ankit1324/Namesta_React/EP10/README.md

+# Chapter 10 - Jo dikhta hai vo bikta hai

-# Explore all the ways of writing css. in react?
+## Explore all the ways of writing css. in react?

 In React, there are several ways to include CSS styles.
 Here are some common methods: